Jigme Singye Wangchuck School of Law is pleased to announce the results of its 2017 undergraduate admissions process.

 High Schools Attended by Incoming Class of 2022

 |Phuentsholing HSS (2)||Chhukha|

 |Gongzim Ugyen Dorji CS||Haa|

-We asked our students to report their parents' occupations.
-Seven (28%) come from families principally engaged in farming.
+Seven students (28%) come from families principally engaged in farming.
 Four (16%) report that one or both parents employed in the government civil service.
 Two students (8%) come from a household where one or both students are primary or secondary‐school teachers.
 Two others (8%) report that their father is a monk.

-Bhutan has three principal "streams" in high school: Arts, Commerce, and Science.
+Bhutan has four principal “streams” in high school: Arts, Commerce, Science, and Language & Culture (Rigzhung).
 Scholarships for study at law school abroad have typically been reserved for Arts students.
-We were surprised, therefore, to find that 18 of our 25 admitted students (72%) studied Science stream in high school.
+We were surprised, therefore, to find that 18 of our 25 admitted students (72%) studied in the Science stream in high school.

 The Admissions Committee offers its congratulations to our incoming Class of 2022.
-And the Committee also thanks all of the other candidates who applied and participated in this historic first-ever admissions cycle.
+The Committee also thanks all of the other candidates who applied and participated in this historic first-ever admissions cycle.